 These are wired headsets with no Bluetooth capabilities.
 If you want a good and versatile Bluetooth headset, check out the Sennheiser PXC 550 wireless or the HD 4.50.

+Update 06/13/2019: We previously had listed the AMBEO to have analog audio, but since it is a lightning port, we consider it more to be audio over USB.
+The review and score have been updated.
 The AMBEO Smart Headset has a lightning port connector for iOS devices.
 It will not work with your PS4, Xbox One or PC/Mac.

 These headphones do not have a base station or a dock.
 If you want a noise canceling headphone with a dock, then try the Turtle Beach Elite 800.